NASA-AMMOS/slim/docs/guides/software-lifecycle/security/github-security/README.md

 - Rishi Verma [@riverma](http://github.com/riverma/)

 **Acknowledgements:**
 - GitHub for providing the security features and related documentation.
+See [GitHub’s Security Features](https://docs.github.com/en/code-security) to access an overview of the suite of security features GitHub provides for repositories.

 ## Feedback and Contributions